COINtoolbox/DRACULA/README_SOM.md

 Now you are ready to run the pipeline functions!

+### Configuration file
+Note that the SOM module has its own configuration file `config_som.py`.
+As this config file is used exclusively for SOM, there is no need for adding a prefix `SOM_` before the extra parameters as it is done in the main pipeline.

 ### Pipeline function
 Inside your own working dir with the `config_som.py` file you can use any of these functions: